Generalized Boltzmann hierarchy for massive neutrinos in cosmology: Numerical Implementation

-Finally, as derived in the appendix \ref{sec:app}, $\Tau \sim \sqrt{\frac{T_{0}}{m_{\nu}}}$ in the non-relativistic regime.
-It implies that, and for a given fixed scale $k$, one needs higher $l_{\max}$ and $n_{\max}$ for smaller neutrino masses (assuming that $m_{\nu}$ is big enough for the transition to the non-relativistic regime to happen before today).
+Finally, as derived in Appendix \ref{sec:app}, $\Tau \sim \sqrt{T_{0}/m}$ in the nonrelativistic regime.
+It implies that, and for a given fixed scale $k$, one needs higher $l_{\max}$ and $n_{\max}$ for smaller neutrino masses (assuming that $m$ is big enough for the transition to the nonrelativistic regime to happen before today).
+In Fig. \ref{fig:lmaxnmaxvsk}, we plot both $l_{\max}$ and $n_{\max}$, as given by Eq.(\ref{eq:trunc}), as a function of scale for varying mass.